 How To Budget – Step 5: Adjust and Repeat

-You might think that once you create your first budget that your work is done and you’ll be able to use the same budget month after month.
+You might think you’re done once you create your first budget, and that you’ll be able to use the same budget month after month.
 That is not the case.
-Sure, you can copy over the majority of the categories, but there will always be small adjustments that need to be made.
+Sure, you can copy over the majority of the categories, but there will always be small adjustments.

 Other Budgeting Tips and Considerations

-Use your calendar.
-One awesome tip that we learned from a friend, who we originally taught how to budget, is to look at the coming month’s calendar when you create your monthly budget.
+Use a calendar.
+One excellent tip that we learned from a friend, who we taught how to budget, is to look at the coming month’s schedule when you create your monthly budget.

 Find better deals.
 Your budget will also be a great way to see if you are paying too much for something.
 Evaluate if your subscriptions/contracts make sense.
 Can you cut the cord and stop paying for cable?

 Learning how to budget doesn’t make sense if you continuously leave money on the table.
-If they do have 401K plans available to them at work, this needs to move to the top of your priority list.
+If you have 401K plans available at work, this needs to move to the top of your priority list.

 Alternatively, they can increase their income.
-Ideally they’ll do both.
+Ideally, they’ll do both.
 They need to transition from consumers to savers, and housing will go a long way to help them.
 Now that they know how to budget, they’ll be able to tackle the most expensive line items.

 What Else Should I Know About Budgeting?

-The most important thing when it comes to budgeting is being flexible.
+The most important thing when it comes to budgeting is flexibility.
 Being too rigid will make it impossible to stick to your budget.
 It’s like going to the gym for the first time in years and trying to run 5 miles on the treadmill.
 That’s just a recipe for disaster.
 Budgeting is similar in that you have to ease into it.

 It gives you the freedom to live your life (within reason) while keeping the big picture (future goals) in mind!
-We think $10 per week ($40 per month) is a good starting point for 1 person.
-This can increase as you begin to build wealth.
+We think $10 per week ($40 per month) is a good starting point for a single person.
+You can increase as you begin to build wealth or increase your income.

 Click here to download our excel budget template spreadsheet if you are learning how to budget!
-We love it because it automatically adds up each category and also calculates your yearly totals for each category including savings rate!
+We love it because it automatically adds up each category and also calculates your yearly totals for each category, including savings rate!
 We also have a PDF version for those that like to print things out and work on them.